elisek-bc/red-line-project/readme.md

 This is my red line project.
 You can find it here:

+## Contributors

+I, Elise, am the only contributor of this project.

+## Timing

+This project is an assignment during my training as Junior WebDeveloper at BeCode.org.
+I worked on it for about 4 weeks.
+The deadline was set on 18 March 2019.

 ## The Website

+**Kattendroom** is a special cat hotel to bring your cat when you are going on a holiday.
 The website of Kattendroom.be was looking outdated.
 There was enough content and pictures, though some pictures were pretty low quality.

 I tried to make the website more modern, by updating the logo, the color scheme and to give a little more structure to the text.
+The goal was to change 3 pages: Home, Contact and a page of choice.

+## How it's made

+I made the website with HTML and CSS only, based on the Bootstrap framework.

 ## Difficulties